O-Y-G/Paper2DTextureSettingsTool/README.md

 - English
     - Simply place the "Tools folder" in the Content folder of your project.
+    - It does not matter where you place it, as long as it is in the "Content" folder.
     - Texture settings for 2D games can be changed by right-clicking on a texture and selecting "Scripted Asset Actions," "Paper2D," or "Paper2DTexture Settings.
     - The changes are.
         - Mip Gen Settings "NoMipmaps"